 Student Visas: Upon admittance, UCLA works with newly-admitted students to obtain a visa from the U.S. government as follows:

-- If you need a visa, you must first submit all your original academic documents and accept our offer of admission.
-After your documents are approved you will be sent a link to the forms required to apply for a visa.
+- If you need a visa, you must first submit your acceptance of our offer of admission.
+After your acceptance has been processed, you will be sent a link to the forms required to apply for a visa.

 - Almost all international students get an F-1 visa.
 After reviewing all documentation, UCLA sends a Form I-20 for you to obtain the actual visa at a U.S. consulate in your home country.